Compare Insurance Quotes

 Non-standard auto insurance quotes should always be compared with other non-standard companies for a true apples-to-apples comparison.
-Most drivers who qualify for standard policies won’t find the rates to be competitive, as they are not the target market for these products.
+Most drivers who qualify for standard policies will not find the rates to be competitive, as they are not the target market for these products.

-GAINSCO has a toll-free number available for claims reporting, but the line is not open 24 hours.
-The business hours for claims reporting vary by state, with some open from 7:00 a.m. to 7:00 p.m. and some closing at 6:00 p.m.
+GAINSCO has a toll-free number available for claims reporting, available in English or Spanish, but the line is not open 24 hours.
+The business hours for claims reporting vary by state, with some open from 8:00 a.m. to 6:00 p.m.

 For a company of this size, it is unusual to see a claims department that is not open 24/7.

 There is no option to report a claim online, again unusual for such a large company.
 Online claims reporting would make up for the lack of a 24-hour phone line and is something we generally expect to see from any insurance company of a decent size.
 Even smaller regional insurers are beginning to offer this service; the lack of it really stands out.